-Elvira Kras focuses her practice on employment litigation and counseling.
-She defends employers in litigation involving disclosure of trade secrets, violation of noncompetition agreements and whistleblower disputes.
-Additionally, she has experience with putative class action and single and multi-plaintiff lawsuits for claims of meal and rest period violations, failure to pay wages and bonuses, off-the-clock work, misclassification, discrimination, retaliation, wrongful termination, trade secret, and breach of contract matters.
-She advocates for clients in federal and state courts and administrative agencies, including in proceedings before the Department of Fair Employment and Housing, the Public Employment Relations Board, the Division of Labor Enforcement Standards, the Equal Employment Opportunity Commission and the US Department of Labor.
+Elvira defends employers in litigation involving disclosure of trade secrets, violation of noncompetition agreements and whistleblower disputes.
+Additionally, she has experience with putative class action and single and multi-plaintiff lawsuits for claims of meal and rest period violations, failure to pay wages and bonuses, off-the-clock work, misclassification, discrimination, retaliation, wrongful termination, trade secret, and breach of contract matters in federal and state courts and administrative agencies, including in proceedings before the Department of Fair Employment and Housing, the Public Employment Relations Board, the Division of Labor Standards Enforcement, the Equal Employment Opportunity Commission and the US Department of Labor.
 Elvira routinely obtains victories for clients both pre-litigation and in early motion practice; recent successes include obtaining a complete dismissal with prejudice of all claims on summary judgement in a disability discrimination and wrongful termination lawsuit for a national technology retailer as well as a corporate plaintiff’s voluntary dismissal of all claims following receipt of the early motion for summary judgment and sanctions in a restrictive covenant matter.

 Fluent in both Russian and Spanish, Elvira enjoys using her language skills to counsel both domestic and international clients.

 University of Southern California, Assistant Instructor, Trial Advocacy.
 Elvira teaches trial advocacy to undergraduate students and is committed to providing the same mentorship and training from which she benefitted as an alumni of the University of Southern California’s Trial Advocacy program where she received the Samuel Leibowitz Award for Trial Advocacy.

 University of Southern California, magna cum laude, 2010